reuters-graphics/bluprint/README.md

 In each array, the first item is a string representing the command.
 The second is an array passed to the command as arguments.

+`silent` is an optional boolean argument that when true will suppress the output of the child process.

 ### log